Let’s take a look at the personal motivations and goals of those who decide to become writers and content marketers — people like you.

 Help people discover what you have to offer

-Passionate writers want to reach everyone who will benefit from their work.
+Passionate writers want to reach anyone who will benefit from their work.

-The thoughtful content on your website that you research, create, optimize, and promote is a reflection of your passion — and it attracts the people you aim to serve.
+The thoughtful content you research, create, optimize, and promote is a reflection of your passion — and it attracts the people you aim to serve.